 I wear my Ar’teryx Gamma Lightweight Pants on every single hike I go on, and on many days when I’m not hiking.
 After several years of abuse they are still holding together extraordinarily well, with only a few small holes from where I’ve fallen down and some slight stains from being repeatedly coated with mud.
 They’re lightweight, breathable, and super comfortable.
 For lightweight and breathable hiking tops I’m a big fan of both the Patagonia Capilene Shirt and the MEC Core Shirt.
 My Arc’teryx Squamish Hoody shows up in a lot of my photos.
 It’s super lightweight and packable, and does a great job of cutting the wind while also being pretty breathable.
 I also have an Arc’teryx Atom Hoody and Arc’teryx Beta LT that I pull out for cooler or wetter conditions.

-I hope you enjoyed this guide to hiking Mt Tzouhalem near Duncan on Vancouver Island!
+I hope you enjoyed this guide to hiking Mount Tzouhalem near Duncan on Vancouver Island!
 Feel free to leave any questions in the comment section below or to contact me directly via social media.